The Fast 800 diet is one of the most popular weight loss plans out there, alongside similar diets like the 5:2 diet and

 What is the Fast 800 Diet?

-The Fast 800 diet involves cutting your calories intake to 800 a day for the first couple of weeks.
-You then progress to 5:2 stage – where you’re only required to eat this number of calories for two days a week, while following a sensible diet on the other five days.
+The Fast 800 diet involves cutting your calorie intake to 800 a day for the first couple of weeks.
+You then progress to the 5:2 stage – where you’re only required to eat this number of calories for two days a week, while following a sensible diet on the other five days.